Development

 At BigCommerce, we make a distinction between "breaking" and "non-breaking" changes.

-In most cases, we will give advance notice in our developer changelog when we make any of the following "breaking" changes.
+In most cases, we will give advance notice in our developer release notes when we make any of the following "breaking" changes.
 However, we will make breaking changes without warning to alpha and beta endpoints and graph nodes, or when analytics indicate that an endpoint has no traffic for three months.

 Examples of breaking changes include: